101 Reasons to Move to New Hampshire

 New Hampshire state law prohibits the use of eminent domain for private use or private development.

-New Hampshire offers some of the least restrictive gun laws in the nation: no permit is required to open carry and a concealed carry permit is available on a shall-issue basis.
+New Hampshire offers some of the least restrictive gun laws in the nation: no license is required to open carry and a concealed carry license is available on a shall-issue basis.

 New Hampshire is the only state that does not have a mandatory seat belt law for adults.